AdmiralSnackbar66/ttrpg/content/blog/posts/Today is the day... .md

   - blog
   - Disney
 date: 2025-03-08
+publish: true
 ---
 It's early and I'm awake.. the reason - were off to Paris France.
 Disneyland paris to be exact.
-We fly later today and I still haven't packed
+We fly later today and I still haven't packed...

+So I gonna have to start....
+See you on the other side.